VanishingVitamin/tdc_shiny_app/README.md

 ## I'm a reviewer (providing feedback)

 Wonderful, thank you for your feedback!
-Complete steps 1. through 4. in the "I can use R" section above to ensure you can the app locally.
+Complete steps 1. through 4. in the "I can use R" section above to ensure you can run the app locally.

 Major changes to the application undergo a peer review process using GitHub [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) (PRs).
-A pull request is a proposal to merge a set of changes from git [*branch*](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) into another.
+A pull request is a proposal to merge a set of changes from one git [*branch*](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) into another.
 As a reviewer, your job is to look at recent changes made to the application and provide feedback within the Pull Request.

 See [Reviewing proposed changes in a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request) for an overview of the Pull Request review process.